 When any of these rights are modified, the modification must be supported by a specific assessed need, agreed upon by the ISP team and justified in the ISP.
-When any of these rights are modified due to requirements in a court order, the modification must be included in the service plan and must be followed.
+When any of these rights are modified due to requirements in a court order, the modification must still be included in the ISP but the ISP team does not have to agree upon the modification.